davideast/Querybase/README.md

 ## Example usage

-Querybase takes a Firebase Database reference with a list of fields to create composite keys.
+Querybase takes a Firebase Database reference with a list of fields to create composite keys. **You can only use up to three fields**.
+Any more would create a crazy amount of composite keys in the database.

 ### Querying using multiple fields